rajendra627/k8s-bootcamp/scheduling/README.md

     effect: "NoSchedule"
 ```

-See [pods.yaml](./pods.yaml) for an example of using taints and tolerations.
+See [pods-tolerations.yaml](./pods-tolerations.yaml) for an example of using taints and tolerations.
 See the comments in the file for instructions on how to deploy.

+## Node Affinity ##

+Another way to control scheduling is using node affinity.
+(Note this is a beta-feature).
+They are similar to nodeSelector in that they rely on labels on the nodes and pods, but are much more expressive.
+Eventually, they will replace nodeSelector.

+There are two types of node affinity:

+* requiredDuringSchedulingIgnoredDuringExecution
+* preferredDuringSchedulingIgnoredDuringExecution

+In the future one more will be added:

+* requiredDuringSchedulingRequiredDuringExecution

+The "DuringExecution" portions applies if the labels on the nodes change after the pods have been scheduled.
+With "RequiredDuringExecution" if the labels change such that the pods' affinity changes, the pods will be evicted.

+See [node-affinity.yaml](./node-affinity.yaml) for example of node affinity.

-## Node Affinity/Anti-Affinity ##
+## Pod Affinity/Anti-Affinity ##

+Let's say you want certain pods to be scheduled together on a given node for performance reasons - because they communicate with each other quite frequently.
+In contrast, let's say you want certain pods to be kept away from other pods as they may impact each other.
+This can be achieved using pod affinity/anti-affinity rules.

+See [pods-affinity.yaml](./pods-affinity.yaml) for examples of pod affinity.
+See [pods-anti-affinity.yaml](./pods-anti-affinity.yaml) for example of pod anti-affinity.

 ## References ##